dherik/dherik.github.io/_posts/2019-08-07-why-check-null-bad.md

 For example, when you are using some dependency injection framework (like [Spring](https://spring.io), [Ninject](http://www.ninject.org), [Guice](https://github.com/google/guice), etc) do you verify if the injected class is null?
 No, because the class will always exist.
 If your project is using non-null parameters as default behavior, why you should check nulls on parameters?

-If some developer insists that this null could happen and needs to be checked, he needs to answer these two questions:
+If any developer insists that this null could happen and needs to be checked, he needs to answer these two questions:

 1. How this null could appear on that point of the code?
 1. How you could handle the null before the method call?